hydawn/stars/dev.md

 - add func to see if settings are match (of cause it match, why should I do this?)
 - some flags added

+## 010
+- class BoardTest added & tested
+- in-function help info updated
+- other minor fix concerning program output, performance improvement and analyse strategy updated

 # TODO
-- test if stable - no, sometimes settings just crash, why?
+- sometimes settings just crash, why?
-- use tester to test if stable, track if good and bad is correct
 - add a new strategy to avoid letting opp have more three in a row
 - change the last tag to 0.1.0 and add info: delete `#include "boardArea.h"`
 - refactor returnMove function